Skip to main content

 Ethical Declarations

-Competing Interests: This study was conducted using proprietary technology developed by Lumea, Inc. Some authors may be employees of or hold equity in Lumea, Inc. The materials were provided by the manufacturer for the purposes of this study.
+Competing Interests: This study was conducted using proprietary technology developed by Lumea.
+Some authors may be employees of or hold equity in Lumea, Inc. Materials were provided by the manufacturer for the purposes of this study.

-Data Availability: Data supporting these findings are available from the corresponding author upon reasonable request.
+Data Availability: Supporting data are available from the corresponding author upon reasonable request.

-Clinical Note: The proposed biopsy core length threshold of 11.4 mm is based on retrospective statistical analysis and should be interpreted as a quality benchmark rather than an absolute clinical mandate.
+Clinical Note: The proposed biopsy core length threshold of 11.4 mm is derived from retrospective statistical analysis and should be interpreted as a quality benchmark rather than an absolute clinical mandate.
 Individual patient anatomy and surgeon judgment remain paramount.

 References